 28. Encourage users to create content on your company intranet.

-Your company intranet supports and connects employees to each other and to their work.
+Your employee intranet supports and connects staff to each other and to their work.
 It also builds a stronger community and empowers employees to take charge in their role.
-One way to combine all four of these intranet benefits is to encourage employees to publish their own content on the intranet.
+One way to combine all four of these intranet benefits is to encourage employees to publish their own intranet content ideas.
 Wikis and knowledge base articles are some of the types of content people can create.
 (A WYSIWYG editor lets anyone create and publish content without coding experience.)

 Always encourage your people to contribute to your intranet community if they feel they have something valuable to share.

-While we’re on the topic of content, no one is a better authority over your company than you.
+While we’re on the topic of intranet content ideas, no one is a better authority over your company than you.
 Your company intranet should reflect that with valuable, timely, and relevant information to help departments do their jobs well.
 Encourage department heads to post helpful articles, case studies, and make sure documents are updated.
-By providing teams with content they care about, the intranet becomes a place they want to go to.
+By providing teams with content they care about, the employee intranet becomes a place they want to go to.

 30. Then… monitor it.